flowersteam/explauto/_sources/installation.txt

     cd explauto
     python setup.py develop

-This will symlink your cloned repository to your site-packages directory.
+This will symlink your cloned repository to your site-packages directory (run the last command as a super user if you are on Linux).
 When pulling the latest modification from the repo, they will automatically be "installed".

 Testing your install
 --------------------